So do all food freeze well? No, it depends on the water content and texture of what you are freezing.

-With raw foods, the water content is a main factor.
-The more water a foodstuff contains, the less likely it is to freeze well.
+With raw foods, the water content is the main factor.
+Food with high water content is less likely to freeze well.
 Even when foods are cooked, there is still water remaining, which is not necessarily appealing visually, but also in terms of taste.
-Potentially, discolouration can occur, making items such as cooked cabbage take on a yellow or brownish tinge and often an unpleasant aroma.
+Potentially, the discolouration can occur, making items such as cooked cabbage take on a yellow or brownish tinge and often an unpleasant aroma.

 Whilst we continually think about ‘no wastage’, sometimes the best thing to do is, frankly, throw it away!
 Follow some basic rules and you will be able to freeze and not overpack your freezer with leftovers etc., that you may never use.

 - If you are freezing a raw food with a high moisture content (think cucumbers, watermelon, oranges, leafy salad or veg) you intend on eating raw again, forget about it.
 The moisture that keeps the food crisp and intact does not behave the same way after thawing.
-A defrosted tomato on top of your salad, is a big no-no. However, if you want to make something like a tomato sauce, it will work…
+A defrosted tomato on top of your salad is a big no-no. However, if you want to make something like a tomato sauce in your cooked pasta, it will work…

-These rules apply to home freezing, not to specialist manufactured frozen ready meals.
+These rules apply to home freezing, not to specialist manufactured frozen ready meals like Hey Fresto.

-Some good examples of foods that become a complete mess if frozen.
+Some examples of foods that become a complete mess if frozen: